-The RMM Suite is a fully-integrated solution for Kaseya's VSA platform and delivers a high level of automation, both to monitoring and remediation as well as to administration of the VSA.
+The RMM Suite is a fully-integrated solution for Kaseya's VSA platform and delivers a high level of automation, both for monitoring and remediation as well as administration of the VSA itself.

 Core Automation provides a set of tightly-integrated components that allow an MSP to achieve a high degree of automation in their VSA platform.
 Unlike many other "power pack" products that focus on just one part of VSA, Core Automation covers everything that an MSP needs, including: